hydroper/as3parser/crates/as3_verifier/progress-list.md

 >
 > Using the ECMAScript edition 3 prototype-based object model lets you use
 > untyped properties and functions in your application code.
 As a result, if you
-> set the value of the es compiler option to true, you must set the strict
+> set the value of the `es` compiler option to true, you must set the strict
 > compiler option to false.
-Otherwise, the compiler will throw errors
+Otherwise, the compiler will throw errors.

 > From Adobe Flex documentation (`-strict`):
 >